 The story of Huntington Castle is unusual in Ireland.
-The Esmonde/Durdin Robertson family who have been there for centuries.
-And they managed to avoid the usual unhappy fate of Irish gentry and so their castle has escaped intact.
-Thus the family still live there, surrounded by centuries of history.
+The Esmonde/Durdin Robertson family have been there for centuries.
+They managed to avoid the usual unhappy fate of the Irish gentry and so their castle has escaped intact.
+Thus the family still lives there, surrounded by centuries of history.

 In the castle cellars, which formerly housed the treasury and the castle kitchen.
 Now there is a Temple of the Goddess Isis.

 Huntington Castle is an extremely mystical place.
 Because it is also the seat of the international organization “The Fellowship of Isis“.
 FOI (Team of Isis), associating 21,000 members in many countries.
 The team of Isis was founded by Olivie Robertson – a descendant of the family and the owner of the castle.
 FOI’s task is to promote knowledge about the Egyptian goddess Isis.
 The sister and wife of Osiris.
 Whose temple is located in the basement of the castle and is open to visitors.

 Huntington Castle delighted Stanley Kubrick, who chose the castle as the setting for his epic, “Barry Lyndon.”

 Visiting the castle inside takes about one hour and a half.

 You can also admire not very large, but beautiful gardens.
 With a row of five-hundred-year-old trees.
 There are fish ponds and a lake.
 There is also a greenhouse with fascinating vegetation.
 But what immediately attracts the attention of visitors to Huntington Gardens are unusually tall palm trees and beautiful cypress trees.

 The entire property can be visited from May to September.